-Compared to oil and natural gas, which are also fossil fuels, coal is lower in cost and economically more efficient (see Fig. 1); has more abundant reserves; and is distributed widely around the world, so that it is also superior in terms of energy security.
+Compared to oil and natural gas, which are also fossil fuels, coal is lower in cost and economically more efficient; has more abundant reserves; and is distributed widely around the world, so that it is also superior in terms of energy security.

-For these reasons, coal supports stable electric power supplies in many countries as a primary electric power generating fuel, and coal-fired power generation accounts for more than 40% of global electric power supplies (see Figure 2).
+For these reasons, coal supports stable electric power supplies in many countries as a primary electric power generating fuel, and coalfired power generation accounts for more than 40% of global electric power supplies.